Leading Up To Surgery

 You are going to have to take it easy after this surgery, especially the first week or so.
 Please make sure to make a conscious effort to move around throughout the day.
 We want you to get up at least every couple of hours while you are awake to help with blood circulation.

-For the first two to three days after surgery make sure to cough and deep breath (five to 10 deep breaths) every two hours while awake.
+For the first two to three days after surgery make sure to cough and deep breath (5 to 10 deep breaths) every two hours while awake.
 When coughing you may need to hold a pillow to your abdomen to help with pain.
 This will help ensure that your lungs are fully expanding.

 Wear your garment at all times, except when showering.
 If you need to clean it, wash the garment in cold water and dry on a low setting.